DataBiosphere/terra/docs/dev-guides/java-style.md

 *   [Spotless Gradle plugin](https://plugins.gradle.org/plugin/com.diffplug.gradle.spotless) for auto-formatting.
 (See [example](https://github.com/DataBiosphere/terra-resource-buffer/blob/678a55c7a07b076dec318f4850a47a17ca3f56d9/build.gradle#L181).
 Devs may also find it useful to set up [google-java-format for IntelliJ](https://plugins.jetbrains.com/plugin/8527-google-java-format).)
 *   [Spotbugs Gradle plugin](https://plugins.gradle.org/plugin/com.github.spotbugs) for static analysis.
 (See [example](https://github.com/DataBiosphere/terra-resource-buffer/blob/678a55c7a07b076dec318f4850a47a17ca3f56d9/build.gradle#L241).)

 We will continually evaluate additional static analysis tools (such as [PMD](https://docs.gradle.org/current/userguide/pmd_plugin.html), [Error Prone](https://github.com/tbroyer/gradle-errorprone-plugin), [Codacy](https://app.codacy.com/app), [Checker framework](https://checkerframework.org/)) for inclusion in the above list.
-We should error towards adopting any tool that can provide low-friction enforcement of some of the key conventions or best practices below.
+We should err towards adopting any tool that can provide low-friction enforcement of some of the key conventions or best practices below.

 ## Guidelines & best practices

 The sections below summarize our teams’ collective wisdom regarding various Java coding topics.
 Some advice is meant to be stronger than others — look out for the following keywords:

 *   **always** – always follow this practice.
 *   **should** – strong guidance; should be followed with few exceptions.
 *   **prefer** – softer guidance, with numerous exceptions.
 *   **may / optional / at your discretion** – indicates a matter of taste or personal style.

-To learn more about Java best practices, a widely-recommended book is Effective Java, 3rd edition.
+To learn more about Java best practices, see [Effective Java, 3rd edition](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997).
 Many of the guidelines below are paraphrasing Effective Java chapters; look for explicit references to chapters from the book, with links to the [https://github.com/david-sauvage/effective-java-summary](https://github.com/david-sauvage/effective-java-summary) notes repo.

 ### Alphabetization